codelord-evans/alx-system_engineering-devops/README.md

 ## Description

-ALX System Engineering & DevOps is a comprehensive program aimed at providing hands-on experience in various areas of system engineering and DevOps.
+ALX System Engineering & DevOps is a comprehensive set of projects provided by ALX Africa aimed at providing hands-on experience in various areas of system engineering and DevOps.
 The projects and exercises in this repository cover a wide range of topics, including:

 - Linux administration
 - Networking